List of Ashford United F.C. seasons: Ashford United 'A' Team

-Ashford Railway Works (1907-1928)
+Ashford Railway Works (1907–1928)

-The Ashford Railway Works football club was founded in 1907.
+The Ashford Railway Works football club (the more commonly used name of the S.E and C.R.
+Ashford Works F.C.) was founded in 1907.
 They played their matches at the Railway Works Ground, off Newtown Road, Ashford.
 Many of its members were drawn from the ranks of skilled engineers from the Ashford railway works and led to the team acquiring the nickname the ‘Nuts and Bolts'.
 After the 1920s the team began to be known as simply Ashford.
 They played in the original East Kent League, Kent League (with significant success in Division 2 East) and also the Folkestone and District Senior League.
-The club folded in 1928.
+The club discontinued in 1928.